The Goonies: Plot

-Facing foreclosure of their homes in the "Goon Docks" area of Astoria, Oregon, to an expanding country club, a group of children who call themselves "the Goonies" (Mikey Walsh, Data, Mouth, and Chunk) gather for a final weekend together.
+Facing foreclosure of their homes in the "Goon Docks" area of Astoria, Oregon to an expanding country club, a group of boys who call themselves "the Goonies"—Michael "Mikey" Walsh, Richard "Data" Wang, Clark "Mouth" Devereaux, and Lawrence "Chunk" Cohen—gather for a final weekend together.
+While rummaging through the Walshes' attic, they come across a 1632 doubloon and an old treasure map purporting to lead to the treasure of legendary pirate "One-Eyed Willy", believed to be located somewhere nearby.

-Rummaging through the Walshes' attic, they come across a 1632 doubloon and an old treasure map purporting to lead to the treasure of legendary pirate "One-Eyed Willy", believed to be located somewhere nearby.
-Mikey considers One-Eyed Willy to be the original Goonie.
-Seeing the treasure as their last chance to save their homes, the kids overpower and bind Mikey's older brother Brand and make their way to an abandoned restaurant on the coast that coincides with the map.
-Brand soon follows alongside Andy, a cheerleader with a crush on him; and Stef, Andy's friend.
+Seeing the treasure as their last chance to save their homes, the boys overpower and bind Mikey's older brother, Brandon "Brand", to get past him and make their way to an abandoned restaurant on the coast that coincides with the map.
+Brand soon follows alongside Andrea "Andy" Carmichael, a high school cheerleader with a crush on him, and her tomboy best friend, Stephanie "Stef" Steinbrenner.

-The group eventually discovers that the derelict restaurant is a hideout of the Fratelli crime family: Francis, Jake, and their mother.
-The Goonies find a tunnel in the basement and follow it, but Chunk leaves to alert the police.
-When Chunk flags down a motorist to go to the sheriff's station, he gets abducted by the Fratellis and imprisoned with their hulking, deformed, younger brother Sloth.
-The Fratellis interrogate Chunk until he reveals where the Goonies have gone, and begin pursuit.
-Chunk is left behind with Sloth, and befriends him.
-After Sloth frees both of them, Chunk calls the sheriff, who thinks it's another one of Chunk's tall tales.
+The group soon discovers that the derelict restaurant is a hideout of the Fratelli crime family: Francis, Jake, and their mother.
+The Goonies find a tunnel in the basement and follow it, but Chunk leaves to alert the police after being mistakenly locked in a freezer.

+Chunk flags down a nearby car to go to the sheriff's station, but it turns out to be the Fratellis, who kidnap and imprison him.
+They interrogate him until he reveals where the Goonies have gone and begin pursuit.
+Chunk is left behind alongside their hulking and deformed younger brother “Sloth”, whom he befriends.

+After Sloth frees them both, Chunk calls the sheriff, who thinks it is another one of his tall tales.
 Chunk and Sloth follow the trail of the Fratellis.